Cockroaches

 Pennsylvania Woods Cockroaches- These insects are more active during the day than other cockroaches.
 While both the males as well as the females have small wings, the males only can fly.
 The males are approximately one-inch long, while the females are a bit shorter than the men.

-See also Types Of Cockroaches
+See also Cockroaches Pest Control

 Do Cockroaches Fly